An ultramarathon packing list for running 100 miles comes down to the weather, personality, and personal goals amongst other factors.

 - Hot hands and feet – Hand warmers/foot warmers, also known as a heat pack for cold weather.

 - Hiking poles – I didn’t use them for Marathon des Sables.
 The hardcore calls them “cheat sticks.”
 I am glad I brought them on this occasion, this decision is up to you.
 Shop around your local hiking store to find the best one for you and your anatomic structure.

-Other 100 miles ultramarathon training resources:
+Other ultramarathon training resources: